nfreire/data-aggregation-lab/data-aggregation-casestudies/documentation/SpecifyingLinkedOpenDatasetsForEuropeana.md

 <li><a href="http://www.w3.org/2005/sparql-results#">http://www.w3.org/2005/sparql-results#</a></li>
 <li><a href="http://www.w3.org/2005/08/sparql-protocol-query/#">http://www.w3.org/2005/08/sparql-protocol-query/#</a></li>
 </ul>

-<h1 id="dataset-level-license">Dataset level license</h1>
+<h2 id="dataset-level-license">Dataset level license</h2>

 <p>The RDF resource of the dataset may optionally indicate a license that applies to the whole dataset.
 If the dataset provides the licensing information, individual metadata records may still override it, by specifying a license as defined in EDM.<br>
 The license for a whole dataset should be specified in <a href="http://dublincore.org/documents/dcmi-terms/#terms-license">dcterms:license</a> or <a href="http://schema.org/license">schema:license</a> (with Europeana supported licenses’ URIs).
 Following the recommendations of DCAT, the property should be applied to the Distribution of the dataset.
 The property may also be applied in the Dataset resource, since this option may be required when specifying the dataset using VoID, since no Distribution resource exists in such cases.</p>

-<h1 id="examples">Examples</h1>
+<h2 id="examples">Examples</h2>
 <p>This section contains illustrative examples of RDF descriptions of datasets, prepared accordingly to the requirements of Europeana.</p>

-<h2 id="example-of-a-dataset-available-via-a-downloadable-distribution">Example of a dataset available via a downloadable distribution</h2>
+<h3 id="example-of-a-dataset-available-via-a-downloadable-distribution">Example of a dataset available via a downloadable distribution</h3>

-<p>The next example contains a RDF description of a dataset available via a downloadable distribution.
-In this example, the  <a href="https://www.w3.org/TR/vocab-dcat/">DCAT</a> vocabulary is used.</p>
+<p>The next example contains a RDF description of a dataset available via a downloadable distribution, using the <a href="https://www.w3.org/TR/vocab-dcat/">DCAT</a> vocabulary.</p>
 <pre><code>&lt;?xml version="1.0"?&gt;
 &lt;rdf:RDF xmlns:rdf="http://www.w3.org/1999/02/22-rdf-syntax-ns#"
          xmlns:dcat="http://www.w3.org/ns/dcat#"